-Android has two methods for device encryption: full-disk encryption and file-based encryption.
+Android has two methods for device encryption: file-based encryption and full-disk encryption.

-Android 5.0 and above supports full-disk encryption.
+Android 5.0 up to Android 9 support full-disk encryption.
 Full-disk encryption uses a single key—protected with the user’s device password—to protect the whole of a device’s userdata partition.
 Upon boot, the user must provide their credentials before any part of the disk is accessible.